 A flat rate of 5 percent is used to calculate withholding on supplemental wages and taxable awards that are subject to the 25 percent federal withholding rate, unless the employer pays them at the same time as regular wages or chooses to combine them with regular wages for calculation purposes.

-Special withholding procedures must be followed if the calculated result is less than 1.5 percent of the employee’s taxable wages.
-The withholding tables indicate which amounts meet the minimum withholding requirement, and which ones should not be used unless the employee provides substantiating documentation.
+For employers of 25 or more employees, special withholding procedures must be followed if the calculated result is less than 1.5 percent of the employee’s taxable wages.
+The withholding tables indicate which amounts meet the minimum ...